jonfernquest/jonfernquest.github.io/_posts/2014-3-3-Hello-World.md

 published: true
 ---

+Sanskrit autonomous elearning (or learning Sanskrit by oneself) with the aid of digital resources has multiple dimensions:

 ### Sanskrit Interlinear Translation Generator
 This part of the project integrates all the lexical and grammatical information that a student